 How are kitchen cabinets refaced?

-The most popular solution is to apply a new veneer and it’s the perfect opportunity to change up the handles, knobs and drawer pulls at the same time.
+The most popular solution is to apply a new veneer and it’s the perfect opportunity to install kitchen cabinet handles of a different style at the same time.

 Before you start, check whether your current kitchen cabinets are suitable for refacing.
 The carcass should ideally be made of plywood or MDF and in good condition.
 The current finish should also be smooth in order for the new veneer to be applied successfully.
 Door and drawer fronts will be constructed from hardwood while internal fittings, runners and storage elements will also be in good shape.